 Uniqlo has an easy to wear preppy look, and when it gets cold those cardigans can look pretty compelling!
 Its clothes may be more enduring than the usual ‘new styles every week’ shtick of other big brands, but is there more to the story?
 We’re here to answer the question: how ethical is Uniqlo?

-Uniqlo’s founder, Tadashi Yanai, was ranked Japan’s richest man in 2015.
-The multinational retailer first opened in 1984 and emphasises low-cost, everyday fashion that doesn’t go out of style.
-And it seems it’s picked a winning formula with more than 3,000 Uniqlo stores worldwide.
+Uniqlo’s founder, Tadashi Yanai, was ranked Japan’s richest man in 2020, a spot he has held for years.
+The multinational retailer first opened its doors in Hiroshima in 1984 and emphasises low-cost, everyday fashion that doesn’t go out of style.
+And it seems it’s picked a winning formula, boasting around 1,300 Uniqlo stores worldwide.
 But let’s look at the story behind that super cheap cashmere sweater you bought in three different colours!

 Overall Rating: It’s a Start

 Uniqlo has been rated ‘It’s a Start’ overall, based on research from our team here at Good On You.
 Good On You ratings consider 100s of issues and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information see our How We Rate page and our FAQs.
 While Uniqlo has set some decent environmental policies in place and has made a start for animals, there’s no evidence it’s providing fair wages for its workers, and it still has a lot of work to do before it can be considered a ‘Good’ or ‘Great’ ethical brand.